-Alpine-Wer ern Balkan orridor An overview of fees and deadlines for unused paths of the IMs on Alpine-Western Balkan Corridor (extract from the different Network Statements) is listed below.
-IM / Fees for unused paths ÖBB INFRA Free of charge Slovenske žele SŽ-Infrastruktura The train path has not been cancelled and the train does no run or cancellation after the scheduled time of departure 100% of user charge for allocated train path 52-inirastruktura Ad-hoc train path: 25 € + VAT and 100% of user charge fo allocated train path When the applicant frequently fails to use the allocated train path, or its part planned in the timetable, HŽ Infrastruktura will charge a fee for non-usage of capacity.
-HŻ INFRASTRUKTURA HŽ Infrastruktura monitors the implementation of allocated train paths by calculating the degree of train path utilization for a allocated capacity.
-The degree of utilization is calculated by correlating realized train kilometres of the allocated train path with the planned number of train kilometres, which is expressed as a percentage HŽ Infrastruktura will charge a fee for non-usage of capacity fo the allocated train paths, whose utilization degree is lower than the marginal utilization degree.
-Marginal utilization degree by type of trains is: Passenger trains 80% Trains with individual wagons, trains with single-type loads fast, direct, intermodal trains, sectional, pick-up goods trains 40%
+Overview of fees and deadlines for unused paths (extract from the different Network Statements) IM Fees for unused paths OBB-I Free of charge SŽ-I The train path has not been cancelled and the train does not run or cancellation after the scheduled time of departure: 100% of user charge for allocated train path Ad-hoc train path: 25 € + VAT and 100% of user charge for allocated train path When the applicant frequently fails to use the allocated train path, or its part planned in the timetable, HŽ Infrastruktura will charge a fee for non-usage of capacity.
+HŽI HŽ Infrastruktura monitors the implementation of allocated train paths by calculating the degree of train path utilization for all allocated capacity.
+The degree of utilization is calculated by correlating realized train kilometres of the allocated train path with the planned number of train kilometres, which is expressed as a percentage.

+HŽ Infrastruktura will charge a fee for non-usage of capacity for the allocated train paths, whose utilization degree is lower than the marginal utilization degree.

+Marginal utilization degree by type of trains is:

+- Passenger trains 80% - Trains with individual wagons, trains with single-type loads, fast, direct, intermodal trains, sectional, pick-up goods trains 40% - Circuit-working trains and industrial trains 20% - Facultative trains in freight transport 10%